-When performed by humans, the discovery process can run into thousands if not millions of pounds.
+When performed by humans, the discovery process can run into thousands, if not millions, of pounds.
 Electronic methods have significantly reduced the numbers.
 Furthermore, computers are almost twice as accurate at identifying relevant documents.

 However, machines have also had a positive effect on employment rates in the legal sector.
 Rather than paralegals and solicitors joining the ranks of the unemployed, over 50,000 legal support workers and 250,000 jobs for lawyers have been created in the United States.

-The world still needs human translators
+The world still needs certified human translators!

-Andrey Styskin, the head of search service quality for Russian tech giant, Yandex underscores some of the problems automated machine translation software has capturing and transforming the subtlety of language.
+Andrey Styskin, the head of search service quality for Russian tech giant Yandex underscores some of the problems automated machine translation software has capturing and transforming the subtlety of language.

 “Machine translation uses technology to ‘average’ all versions of past translations, he says.
 “Human speaking has some human touch.
 Maybe neural network projects will help make machine translation more human and natural as translation technologies more precisely extract the sense of speech or text, but I don’t think it will happen that fast.”